gizero/scm-course-ff3d/slides.md

 --->

-## Topic branches
+# Topic branches

-You should branch everytime you do something new.
+You should branch everytime you do something new

-Branch for:

-+ Fixes
+- Fixes
-+ Features
+- Features
-+ Experiments
+- Experiments

 --->